 Finishing Our Group Tour In Budapest

-After we left our short stay in Bratislava, we finished up our Overland Adventure Tours (OAT) land trip in Budapest.
+After we left our short stay in Bratislava, we finished up our Overland Adventure Travel (OAT) land trip in Budapest.
 It had been an amazing trip since we started in Prague.
 Before we began our trip, we were teased with images of Budapest from Amber at Wine.Travel.Eats!
 We had 5 days to explore all the things to do in Budapest.
 And then we headed off on our own to explore Austria and Switzerland.

 Ferries crossed the Danube River that separates the Buda from the Pest side of Budapest.
 We stayed on the Pest side with our OAT group.
 And then tried another smaller boutique hotel on the Buda side when we headed off on our own.
 Tour boats and river cruise boats lined the shores and toured along the river.